 A people called the Assyrians ruled an empire in the Middle East between 900 BC and 612 BC.
 They equipped their soldiers with sturdy boots, which helped on long marches.

 Roman soldiers wore tough boots called caligae.
 Well off Romans wore a type of closed shoe called a calceus when they were outdoors.
 However you did not wear them indoors.
 Instead you put on a kind of flip-flop called a solea.
 However Roman slaves usually went barefoot.

-Saxon and Vikings wore simple leather boots and shoes but in the 15th century rich people wore shoes with long pointed toes.
+Saxon and Viking people wore simple leather boots and shoes but in the 15th century rich people wore shoes with long pointed toes.
 They were called crakows because they were believed to have originated in Krakow.
 (However only the upper classes wore them.
 Ordinary people had shoes with round toes).
 However at the end of the 15th century long toes went out of fashion and the wealthy began to wear shoes with square or round toes.

 In the Middle Ages peasants wore wooden clogs for working in muddy conditions.
 In the towns people wore wooden platforms called pattens under their shoes.
 (They had straps to hold them on).
 Some pattens were several inches thick.